Why Bachelor Nation Is Rooting for Ashley Iaconetti and Jared Haibon

 "I love how you actually took the time to watch the original Superman because you knew how much that would mean to me.
 I love watching football with you, even though the Giants suck.
 I love how you actually like making me coffee in the morning.
 I love how sweet and kind you are to my family and friends.
 I love that you made me that Matchbox 20 music video for my birthday.
 And I love that you call me Cory Matthews," he penned, summing up his thoughts with a simple sentence: "I just wanted to let you know that I'll still be here and I'll still be thinking of you."

 Now that he's got his girl, Haibon hasn't let up.
+He gushed to E!
+News about their fantasy suite-like May 2018 getaway to Hawaii and how spending "pretty much every minute" of six straight days together made him realize he was ready to make a forever kind of leap.
+"When I left her for the first time I was just like, 'I don't want to leave you,'" he noted.
+"That was a big moment for me when I said this is life long, life partner stuff."

-"He's written me other letter and filled my apartment with flowers," Iaconetti gushed of their months-long courtship.
+But he saves his most romantic thoughts for his gal.
+"He's written me other letters and filled my apartment with flowers," Iaconetti gushed of their months-long courtship.
 "He tells me every day that he's the luckiest man alive."

 Naturally, Iaconetti responds in kind.
-"I love him very much," she said on a May 22 edition of her podcast.
+"I love him very much," she said on her podcast.
 "He is my person.
 He is my soulmate."

-And while you wouldn't be wrong that all this talk of meant to be indicates these pair are headed for the most romantic proposal ever and producer planned on-camera nuptials, Haibon insists they're not there quite yet.

-Though the pair have envisioned what their children might look like ("We could have some really pointy babies," Haibon told People) while cuddling on their couch, drinking wine and watching Say Yes to the Dress, they're not moving at the standard Bachelor warp speed.
+And though the two had already long sealed their forever, they admit to feeling even more cemented in the seven months since their dream vows.
+Take their first married Thanksgiving, spent with both of their families at their sides.
+"It's really just funny to be at dinner tables and be like, 'You're married and you're married and we're married,'" she shared with ET.
+"It's a whole different feel."

 success!